Sail the Journey of Odysseus

 • Swim the privately owned Li Galli islets off the Amalfi Coast, the Sirens' waters, accessible only by tender from your yacht

-• Reach Ithaca with a private classicist who has spent years on the island's excavations,Charter a Sailing Yacht Through The and dine on deck in the bay where Odysseus came home
+• Reach Ithaca with a private classicist who has spent years on the island's excavations and sit down to dinner on deck in the bay where Odysseus came home

 Favignana, Egadi Islands, Sicily